-When you visit a capital of a country, museums shouldn’t be missed.
+When you visit the capital of a country, museums shouldn’t be missed.
 They tell you a lot about the country, its history, its culture….
 Hanoi has a system of national museums which are specialized in different fields.

 Museum of Ethnology